SmitTrivedi23/UniVerse/README.md

 3. Configure the environment variables:

-   - In the `server` directory, create a `.env` file and set up environment variables for the backend i.e (MONGO_URL, JWT_SECRET, PORT)
+   - In the `server` directory, create a `.env` file and set up environment variables for the backend i.e ( MONGO_URL = your mongo db URI
+     JWT_SECRET = yourjwtsecret
+     PORT = 3001)

-4. Run the application:
+1. Run the application:

 ## In the server directory

         npm start

- ** Once connected to Database remove commented code in index.js file at line 62 and 63 and comment it again, so user can see the dummy data. **
+ **Once connected to Database remove commented code in index.js file at line 62 and 63 and comment it again, so user can see the dummy data.**

 ## In the client directory